arpitmadaan/argocd-setup/Readme.md

 - Auditable
 - Multi Cluster Deployments

-Drawback of GitOps:
+#### Drawback of GitOps:
 - Secret management is complex and another overhead which was not the case in devops.

-#### Lets do a hands on exercise to get started with installation of Argocd and create our first app using different approaches:
+#### Lets do a hands on exercise to get started with installation of ArgoCD and create our first app using different approaches:

 1. Create the Namespace:
 ```bash